 Our company's most important resource is our skilled employees.
-We currently employ 2420 people at Gühring KG.
+We currently employ 2377 people at Gühring KG.
 Personal development opportunities, a healthy working environment and the opportunity to combine work and family life are just some of the factors we focus on with our employees.

-Employees in figures / overview of employee structure:
+Overview of employee structure: